top of page

 EIP-AGRI (European Commission)

-Scientist Expert member of the 'Bee health and sustainable beekeeping' Focus Group, aiming at ensuring the sustainability of beekeeping in the face of challenges linked to pests and diseases, intensification of agriculture and climate change.
-We published a Final Report, a Minipaper on the mitigation of major bee stressors, and a Minipaper on bee monitoring
+The agricultural European Innovation Partnership (EIP-AGRI), European Commission (DG Agriculture and Rural Development) works to foster competitive and sustainable farming and forestry that 'achieves more and better from less'.
+Scientist Expert member of the Bee health and sustainable beekeeping Focus Group, which aimed at ensuring the sustainability of beekeeping in the face of challenges linked to pests and diseases, intensification of agriculture and climate change.
+We published a Final Report, a Minipaper on the mitigation of major bee stressors, and a Minipaper on bee monitoring.

 UCSD